CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: System Model

 \section{System Model}

-Before delving into the design of \sys, let's first explore the underlying system model upon which we construct \sys.
+Before delving into the design of \sys, we first explore the underlying system model.
 We assume the existence of a set of $N$ server processes $p_1, p_2, ..., p_N$ and a set of $I$ client processes $c_1, c_2, ..., c_I$ communicating over a peer-to-peer network where clients and servers are identified with the help of asymmetric key pairs~\cite{bitcoin} and entities prove their identity by signing their respective transactions and messages.
 Furthermore, clients and servers communicate over perfect point-to-point channels achieved through mechanisms for message retransmissions, ordering, and deduplication.
 Thus, if a process $p_i$ sends a message $m_{ij}$ to process $p_j$, $p_j$ eventually receives $m_{ij}$.

 To deal with network failures, we assume that the network follows a partial synchrony model based on~\cite{dls}.
 While, during periods of asynchrony, messages may be delayed for an arbitrary amount of time, we assume the existence of regular periods of stability, after some \textit{Global Stabilization Time} (GST).
 During these periods, messages passed between two correct processes arrive within a known bound $\delta$.